riadesh/EE282/homework3.md

 ### Summarize Annotation Assembly
 To summarize the annotation assembly, we use a series of small pipelines.
+Similar to above, we need to download the appropriate data and verify the integrity of the files.
 The answers are given in the comments below.

 ``` bash
 wget ftp://ftp.flybase.net/genomes/dmel/current/gtf/dmel-all-r6.36.gtf.gz